-- 1. Staff prepare draft budget based upon year one of the City Business Plan and provide briefings to Council. - Council deliberates upon budget at Special Meeting (if requested) then gives final adoption at Council 2. meeting via Corporate and Community Development Standing Committee.
+- 1. City Officers prepare draft Annual Budget based upon year one of the CBP and provide briefings to Council. - 2.
+Council deliberates on budget at an Ordinary Council Meeting (or Special Council Meeting if required) via Corporate and Community Development Standing Committee.